cztomczak/cefpython/docs/Migration-guide.md

 cef.Request.[GetFlags](../api/Request.md#getflags) method.

-## v66+ RequestHandler.GetCookieManager 'browser' param may be None
+## v66+ RequestHandler.GetCookieManager not getting called in some cases

-In some cases in RequestHandler.[GetCookieManager](../api/RequestHandler.md#getcookiemanager) callback, the `browser` parameter may be None due to a race condition.
+In some cases the RequestHandler.[GetCookieManager](../api/RequestHandler.md#getcookiemanager) callback is not getting called due to a race condition.
-See Issue [#429](../../../issues/429) for details.
+This bug is to be fixed in Issue [#429](../../../issues/429).